trinhminhtriet/git-hours/README.md

 - Cannot analyze shallow copies.
 Run `git fetch --unshallow` first if needed.
 - Time estimation is based on commit dates and configured time windows
 - Merge commits can be excluded from the calculation

+## 🤝 How to contribute

+We welcome contributions!

+- Fork this repository;
+- Create a branch with your feature: `git checkout -b my-feature`;
+- Commit your changes: `git commit -m "feat: my new feature"`;
+- Push to your branch: `git push origin my-feature`.

+Once your pull request has been merged, you can delete your branch.

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.